ga-wdi-lessons/express-intro/readme.md

 Our html form information is not in `req.params`.
 Express is not handling information posted from an html form.
 We need to install middleware in order to get form data and JSON data in a POST request for Express applications.
 Rails and Sinatra already include the middleware to handle this (RACK).
 By default Express does not, so we need to install it manually.

-> Middleware is code that runs in between receiving the request and responding.
+Middleware is code that runs in between receiving the request and responding.
 Body-parser used to be included to Express, but they took it out.

+Another very commonly used middleware is the [`cors` module](https://github.com/expressjs/cors).
+Like `body-parser`, `cors` is also maintained by the express team.

+Express prides itself in its minimalism.
+There are many [frameworks built on express](https://expressjs.com/en/resources/frameworks.html) that are opinionated and do a lot more out of the box.
+Express tries to stay flexible though.

 In the terminal: